MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P5-Title-Screen/content.md

 >
 > - *position* to `(50%, 42)`
 > - *preferred size* to `(101, 63)`
-> - *sprite frame* to `button.png` for ALL states
+> - *sprite frame* to `assets/button.png` for ALL states
 > - *selector* to `ready`

 The `ready` function will be used to change the `MainScene` animation to the next timeline we create.

 ##Cleaning up

-The life bar is currently visible.
-Let's hide it to make the launch look a bit cleaner.
+The life bar and score label are currently visible.
+Let's hide them to make the launch look a bit cleaner.

 > [action]
 > Select `life_bg` from the timeline.
 Uncheck `Visible`.
+> Do the same for the score label.

 It's also good practice to name objects in your timeline with relevant names.
 You can double click any node's name in the timeline to rename it.
 Try renaming your new nodes to match the screenshot below!